-- 2.1 OR's directors must be qualified and having none of the prohibited characteristics prescribed by the Public Limited Companies Act B.E.
+- 1.1 OR directors must be qualified and having none of the prohibited characteristics prescribed by the Public Limited Companies Act B.E.
 2535 (1992) (including additional amendments) and the Securities and Exchange Act B.E.
-2535 (1992) (including additional amendments), or other regulations stipulated by the SEC Board, and do not have characteristics indicating a lack of appropriateness in respect of trustworthiness in managing a business whose shares are held by public shareholders as specified in the notification of the SEC. - 2.2 Being honest, trustworthy, having good business ethics and devotion for OR, as well as being knowledgeable, capable, and possess working experiences that are in line with OR business. - 2.3 Being capable of devoting sufficient time for OR, being responsible, commit to the determination of OR's vision, missions, directions, and strategies, being resourceful as well as being active in meetings participation. - 2.4 OR director shall not operate any business of the same nature as and is in competition with the business of OR and its subsidiaries or become a partner or a director of any other private company or public company operating business of the same nature as and is in competition with the business of OR and its subsidiaries, either for his or her benefit or for the benefit of other persons, unless he or she notifies the shareholder meeting prior to the resolution for his or her appointment.
+2535 (1992) (including additional amendments), or other regulations stipulated by the SEC Board, and do not have characteristics indicating a lack of appropriateness in respect of trustworthiness in managing a business whose shares are held by public shareholders as specified in the notification of the SEC. - 2.2 OR directors shall be honest and trustworthy; guided by good business ethics; devoted to OR; knowledgeable; and competent; and shall have work experiences beneficial to OR business. - 2.3 OR directors shall be capable of devoting sufficient time to OR; responsible; committed to the determination of OR's vision, missions, directions, and strategies; and active in expressing their opinions and seeking information beneficial to the determination of OR's business direction. - 2.4 OR director shall not operate any business of the same nature as and that is in competition with the business of OR and its subsidiaries or become a partner or a director of any other private company or public company that operates business of the same nature as and is in competition with the business of OR and its subsidiaries, either for his or her benefit or for the benefit of other persons, unless he or she notifies the shareholder meeting prior to the resolution for his or her appointment.